JorbenaN/rork-edgeplay-sports-betting/README.md

 * `0` – **Logout / Exit**

-After logging out, you can choose to log in again as another user or exit the program.
+After logging out, you can choose to log in again as another user or the same user (or you can create a totally new account) or exit the program.

 ---